-Best Application Deployment Strategies in 2021
+Best Application Deployment Strategies in 2023

 Modern standards for software development and user experience require developers to update their projects constantly.
 Deployment and integration have become continuous operations — a modern application is deployed daily.
 This is why having a working deployment technique is now more important than ever.

 Today, systems are more flexible and scalable.
-They often use Cloud infrastructure, serverless approach, or microservices to offer a more adaptive functionality.
+They often use Cloud infrastructure, serverless approach, or AWS microservices to offer a more adaptive functionality.
 There are many development teams involved in the process, and such diversity can make deployment tricky.
 In this article, you’ll find out how to deploy an application using the most viable application deployment strategies.

-#1 Recreate deployment model
+#1 Recreate Deployment

 This is a standard deployment strategy example that requires developers to scale the previous version of the software before the app’s deployment.
 First, the developers shut down the initial version of the app to upload a new update.
 After the first version is scaled to zero and can be removed, the team uploads and deploys the next version.
 Every process is handled one at a time — it’s the main pattern requirement.